Unmasking Diarrhea: A Comprehensive Look at Symptoms and Signs

 Symptoms of Diarrhea

-- Loose Stools: Diarrhea is primarily identified by the passing of loose, watery stools.
-This consistency indicates disrupted bowel function, typically caused by an imbalance in fluid absorption or increased fluid secretion in the intestines.
+- Loose Stools: Frequent passing of loose, watery stools due to an imbalance in fluid absorption or secretion in the intestines.

-- Increased Frequency: Individuals with diarrhoea often experience a heightened frequency of bowel movements.
-This can disrupt daily activities and lead to discomfort and urgency.
+- Increased Frequency: More frequent bowel movements that can disrupt daily activities and cause urgency.

 Causes of Diarrhea